truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Disks/DisksScreensSCALE.md

 The **Disks** screen displays a list of the physical drives (disks) installed in the system.
-The list includes the names, serial numbers, sizes, and pool for each system disk.
+The list includes the names, serial numbers, sizes, and pools for each system disk.

 ![DisksScreen](/images/SCALE/22.12/DisksScreen.png "Disks Screen")